Rusty-Magnet-Ltd/cloudflare_worker/README.md

 Still, Cloudflare tests only worked with `"vitest": "^2.0.5"` as written [here](https://developers.cloudflare.com/workers/testing/vitest-integration/get-started/write-your-first-test/
 ).
 If you upgraded, all the tests failed.

+The lock file will get out of sync if you don't use the `--save-exact`:

+`npm install vitest@2.0.5 --save-dev --save-exact`

 #### Proxy

 > [!CAUTION]